-(1) List and describe the soils: What soils comprise your association?
+- (1) List and describe the soils: What soils comprise your area, your association?
 What are the major soil series like?
 What horizons do they have?
-What are their parent materials?
-What are their classifications?
-Drainage classes?
-How are the series "arranged" on the landscape?
-Etc, etc.

-(2) Discuss how the state factors vary across the landscape, in this association.
+What are their parent materials, classifications, drainage classes?
+KEY: How are the series "arranged" on the landscape?
+The taxonomic classification and drainage class must be given for every soil series mentioned in the paper. - (2) Discuss how the state factors vary across the landscape, in this association.
 Answer the question: how has the spatial variation in the state factors caused these different soils to have formed in the arrangement that they did?
 What are the main state factor variants in this association?
 For most associations, usually only one or two factors change among the soils.

 (2) Explain how and why the soils have developed the distinct morphologies that they have.
 What are their unique series morphologies, and how did they form?
 What major diagnostic horizons do they have, and why?
-How do the soils in the association differ (they must differ, or else they'd all be in the same series!).
-Why does soil morphology vary from one series to another?
+How do the soils in the association differ from each other (they must differ, or else they'd all be in the same series!).
+Why do the morphologies of these soils vary, one series from another?
 How have the pedogenic processes varied across space, such that different horizons have formed in these soils?
 Are there any special, unique minor soils in the association that are worthy of note and discussion?